-Family Involvement: Families are an essential component of the program.
-We invite them to be part of the advisory councils of each school and to support classroom experiences, celebrations, and school events.
-They're an active part of the community of learners that includes children, teachers, and other adults.
+Family Engagement: Families are an essential component of a successful preschool program.
+We invite you to not just be part of the parent council but to support classroom experiences, celebrations and school events.
+Families are an essential part of the community of learners which includes children, teachers and our community.

-Collaboration: Collaboration among children, teachers, and families, based on mutual respect, is a key element of our program.
-Children, teachers, and families are equal partners in creating joyful experiences that encourage the development of knowledge, self-esteem and a deep commitment to the community.
+Collaboration: Collaboration among children, teachers and families, based on mutual respect, is a key element of our program.
+Children, teachers and families are equal partners in creating joyful experiences that encourage the development of knowledge, self-esteem and a deep commitment to the community.
 Working together at every level enhances and enriches the opportunities for learning and discovery.

 Documentation: Observing children in action and documenting what they are learning is an important way to create ideas for projects as well as to make learning visible.
-Teachers and children create many forms of documentation, such as panels, binders, and journals.
+Teachers and children create many forms of documentation, such as panels, binders and journals.
 Using many kinds of media, these items contain explanations and analysis of the process, photos, transcriptions of the children's remarks and discussions, and symbolic representations of the children's ideas.
-Documentation provides opportunities for teachers, children, and families to revisit and reflect on their experiences.
+Documentation provides opportunities for teachers, children and families to revisit and reflect on their experiences.